niteshRdangal/blog-appwrite/README.md

 ## Features

-- View blog posts with title, content, and images.
+- View blog posts with titles, content, and images.
 - Responsive design for a seamless experience on different devices.

 ## Technologies Used